Appendix C: Derivable Traits

 The derived implementation of the

-function on each part of the type,
+default function calls the default function on each part of the type,

-meaning all fields or values in the type must also implement Default
+meaning all fields or values in the type must also implement Default to

-derive Default
+derive Default.

 The

-function is commonly used in combination with the struct update syntax discussed in the “Creating Instances From Other Instances With Struct Update Syntax” section in Chapter 5.
+Default::defaultfunction is commonly used in combination with the struct update syntax discussed in the “Creating Instances From Other Instances With Struct Update Syntax” section in Chapter 5.

 You can customize a few fields of a struct and then